rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_constrained_wan/README.md

 Notice how the square is now only received on domain 1 every 300ms

 5. Enable batching by first disabling the triangle's route, and then enabling the TriangleBatch route.
-This can be done by launching admin console, selecting the routing service instance in the "physical view" , and then right clicking on the Triangle route to disable it.
+This can be done by launching admin console, selecting the routing service instance in the "physical view", and then right clicking on the Triangle route to disable it.
 Repeat this process on the TriangleBatch route to enable it.
 Notice how the triangle is now updating in batches of 6 samples, compared to the other shapes that are updating one sample at a time.